fliermann/health_dhis2/README.md

 # GNUHealth DHIS2

+This is a module for the hospital information system GNU Health.
+It allows GNU Health to connect to DHIS2 and send aggregate data to it.

 ## Installation
 If GNU Health was installed with the Ansible script, just run the `build.sh` script.
 If you are not using the demo database you need to adjust the database name in the script in the following line.